StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/array_length.md

 ## Description

 Returns the number of elements in the array.
-The result type is INT. if the parameter is NULL, the result is also NULL.
+The result type is INT.
+If the input parameter is NULL, the result is also NULL.
+Null elements are counted in the length.

 It has an alias [cardinality()](cardinality.md).